DESTINATION ITINERARIES

 • Depart Zermatt to Bern.

 • Visit Montreux and the impressive Château de Chillon.
-The highlights of the castle include its underground, great halls and the courtyards. <Getting there>
+Highlights of the castle are its dungeons, grand halls, and courtyards. <Getting there>

 • Afterward stop for lunch in Lausanne at the lively city center, then continue to Bern.